 IMA recently announced that the CMA Program will change from January 1, 2020.
-The VU CMA course will cover the new program from September on in order to prepare the candidates for the new CMA exams in 2020.
+The VU CMA course will cover the new program as of September in order to prepare the candidates for the new CMA exams in 2020.
 More information about the new program can be found on the website of IMA.

 Graduates of the CMA program can participate in workshops, CPE-events and annual meetings organized by the IMA Amsterdam-Netherlands Chapter.